The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: SUMMARY CONCLUSIONS

 One of the main results of Paper I was that the afterglows of pre-\emph{Swift} and \emph{Swift} Type II GRBs are, all in all, very similar to each other.
-Here, we clearly find that this is not the case for Type II and Type I GRB afterglows, the latter are much less luminous.
-The number of detected afterglows as well as the density of the follow-up observations is still too small to derive if the light curve evolution is also significantly different.
+Here, we clearly find that this is not the case for Type II GRB and Type I GRB afterglows, the latter are much less luminous.
+The number of detected afterglows as well as the density of the follow-up observations is still too small to derive if the light-curve evolution is also significantly different.
 More than a decade has passed since the afterglow era began, but for a long time, it was the Type II GRB afterglow era only.
-The Type I GRB afterglow era is only three years old, and this study can only be a first exploration into a research area that is just now becoming accessible to us, thanks to an ever-evolving follow-up technology which allows us to be there faster, more precise and deeper all the time.
+The Type I GRB afterglow era is only six years old, and this study can only be a first exploration into a research area that is just now becoming accessible to us, thanks to an ever-evolving follow-up technology which allows us to be there faster, more precisely and deeper all the time.
 And only a much larger sample will tell where exactly peculiar ``hybrid indicator'' GRBs are to be found in the ever-expanding zoo that is the GRB parameter space.

 \acknowledgments D.A.K. thanks C. Guidorzi for helpful comments and A. Zeh for the fitting scripts.
 S.K. thanks Shri Kulkarni for helpful discussions.
-D.A.K., S.K. and P.F. acknowledge financial support by DFG grant Kl 766/13-2.
+D.A.K., S.K. and P.F. acknowledge financial support by DFG grant Kl 766/13-2 as well as DFG grant Kl 766/16-1.
 B.Z. acknowledges NASA NNG 05GC22G and NNG06GH62G for support.
-The research activity of J.G. is supported by Spanish research programmes ESP2005-07714-C03-03 and AYA2004-01515.
+A.R. acknowledges support from the BLANCEFLOR Boncompagni-Ludovisi, n\'ee Bildt foundation.
+The research activity of J.G. is supported by Spanish research programs ESP2005-07714-C03-03 and AYA2004-01515.
+S.S. acknowledges support by a Grant of Excellence from the Icelandic Research Fund.
 Furthermore, we wish to thank Scott Barthelmy, NASA for the upkeep of the GCN Circulars, Jochen Greiner, Garching, for the ``GRB Big List'', Robert Quimby et al. for GRBlog, and Daniel A. Perley et al. for GRBOX.